 - Place cut side down on a baking sheet lined with parchment paper or foil.
-Bake for 30 to 45 minutes until the outer skin is softened.
+Bake for 30 to 45 minutes at 400 degrees F until the outer skin is softened.
 Cooking time depends on the size of the squash.

 - Carefully flip the squash over with a dish towel or oven mitt.
 Loosen the squash “noodles” with a fork.
 Enjoy!

 How to Cut Spaghetti Squash without a Microwave

 Even though I like to take the extra precaution of softening spaghetti squash in the microwave, you can still cut it without a microwave.
 If you have a sharp chef’s knife and feel confident in your knife skills, slice off the stem of the spaghetti squash then carefully cut it in half lengthwise.
 It may take a little elbow grease, so be patient and take your time.